BA (UNC, Chapel Hill), MA (UCLA), PhD (UCLA)

 - CS2904B "Great Discoveries in Greek Archaeology" - Tu/Th 11:30-12:30pm WSC 240

-- “Minor Transnationalism in the Ancient Mediterranean?
+- 2015 “Minor Transnationalism in the Ancient Mediterranean?
 The Case of Phoenicians on Crete in the Early Iron Age.”
-Diaspora: A Journal of Transnational Studies (forthcoming)
+Diaspora: A Journal of Transnational Studies 18.3: 305-335.

 - “Maritime Transport Containers: Into the Iron Age.
 The Aegean” with Stella Demesticha.
-In Maritime Transport Containers and Mediterranean Connectivity: A Long-Term Perspective, by A. Bernard Knapp and Stella Demesticha. (under review)
+In Mediterranean Connections: Maritime Transport Containers and Seaborne Trade in the Bronze and Early Iron Ages, by Stella Demesticha and A. Bernard Knapp.
+Pages 132-147.
+Routledge (2016)

 - “Commerce (Business and Trade).”
 In A Cultural History of Alcohol, Max Nelson, editor.
 London: Bloomsbury Press.
-Other contributors to the volume: Fritz Graf, Giulia Sissa, Jean-Pierre Brun, Laurence Villard, and Tyler Jo Smith. ( forthcoming)
+Other contributors to the volume: Fritz Graf, Giulia Sissa, Jean-Pierre Brun, Laurence Villard, and Tyler Jo Smith. (ca. 10,000 words; submitted)

 Conferences and Presentations: